Top Interview Questions

 Answer:

-Used to handle exceptions and prevent program crash.
+Used to handle exceptions.

 try {